147th Regiment (United States)

-The 147th Regiment (Regional Training Institute) is a training regiment of the Ohio Army National Guard.
+The 147th Regiment (Regional Training Institute) is a military education and training regiment of the Ohio Army National Guard.
 Previously known as the 147th Infantry Regiment and the 6th Ohio Infantry, it has served in several American wars as a combat infantry unit, but now maintains the Ohio Regional Training Institute (RTI) in Columbus, Ohio.
-Its regimental motto is Cargoneek Guyoxim, which is Chippewa Indian for "Always Ready."
+Its regimental motto is Cargoneek Guyoxim, which is a Chippewa language phrase meaning "Always Ready."
 The lineage of the regiment is carried by the 174th Air Defense Artillery Regiment.

 History

 The 147th Regiment (Regional Training Institute), previously known as the 6th Ohio Infantry, served in the Civil War, Pancho Villa Expedition, World War I, and World War II.

 Civil War

 The 6th Ohio was organized in southwestern Ohio in the spring of 1861 and was mustered into Federal service on 12 May.
 Most of its recruits were from Hamilton County and surrounding areas.
 The Colonel and first commander was William K. Bosley, and Nicholas Longworth Anderson of Cincinnati was its first Lieutenant Colonel.
 Anderson did serve as the COL of the regiment during its last two years of service.
 The 6th was first sent to western Virginia before mustering out when its initial three-months term of enlistment expired.
 Reorganized as a three-years regiment, the 6th Ohio Infantry spent the next three years in the Western Theater before being mustered out on 23 June 1864.
 While serving, the regiment engaged in several skirmishes and two major campaigns; Murfreesboro, and Chickamauga.
-Towards the end of their service, they fought in Major General William Tecumseh Sherman's Atlanta Campaign.
+Towards the end of their service, they fought in Major General William Tecumseh Sherman's Atlanta campaign.